 You can keep going with the similarities, some of it’s eerie.
 They both had canine nicknames: Big Dog (Perez) and Crime Dog (McGriff).

 Each man ranks in the top 15 all-time in strikeouts and the top 50 all-time in runs batted in.
 If advanced stats are your thing, McGriff has a career WAR of 52.6, Perez comes in at 54.0 in the same stat.
 They’re nearly identical in peak value too: Perez’s WAR for his best seven seasons is 36.5, and McGriff’s is 36.0, and if we go to their best three seasons, it’s 19-18, edge to Tony.

 Perez benefited from playing for one team for (most) of his career, while McGriff played five seasons with the Braves, five with the Blue Jays, five with the Rays, and three with the Padres.
 His career arc is split between many landscapes.

 Perez has a narrative: he was the great RBI-man of the Big Red Machine, while McGriff was a bat-for-hire RBI-guy who carved his career between multiple teams.

 And that last difference is the primary reason the Crime Dog has had a tough time getting strong support for the Hall of Fame, while Perez has his plaque.
 But their similarities as players are pretty strong.

 Perez is in the Hall of Fame, though it took him nine years on the ballot.
 Through 2018, McGriff has been on the HOF ballot nine times and has yet to reach 24 percent.
 The 2019 ballot is McGriff’s last chance, and there’s no chance he’ll get the votes to jump to 75 percent needed for election.
 But, his case is a strong one, if the voters look closely at the issue.

-Tagged with: Baseball Hall of Fame, Fred McGriff, Tony Perez
+Tags: Baseball Hall of Fame, Fred McGriff, Tony Perez